 - Quail,

-And a variety of waterfowl, which is why you can bet that if you do decide to adopt a Curly Coated Retriever, he or she is going to love the water!
+And a variety of waterfowl, so you can bet that if you adopt a Curly Coated Retriever, they will love the water!

 Now…

-While these dogs were very popular during this time, surprisingly little is known about “how” they came into existence.
-It is “theorized” that the “Curly” breed was developed from the Water Spaniel breed as well as possibly from another European water retriever breed called the Wetterhound that was also popular back in the 1600’s but, nobody is 100% sure so we’ll leave it up to you to decide which “version” you like best.
+While these dogs were trendy during this time, surprisingly little is known about “how” they came into existence.
+It is “theorized” that the “Curly” breed was developed from the Water Spaniel breed as well as possibly from another European water retriever breed called the Wetterhound that was also popular back in the 1600s, but nobody is 100% sure, so we’ll leave it up to you to decide which “version” you like best.

-It really doesn’t matter all that much to us because it’s obvious “why” they were created and “what” they’re good at and, given the fact that the remain a great dog breed today, we don’t really care all that much about whether their lineage comes from Water Spaniel or a Wetterhound.
+It doesn’t matter all that much to us because it’s pronounced “why” they were created and “what” they’re good at, and given the fact that they remain a great dog breed today, we don’t care all that much about whether their lineage comes from Water Spaniel or a Wetterhound.

-The curly-coated retriever first came to America hundreds of years ago, even before the Civil War.
-But for some reason, this guy just never “caught on”.
-Even after he was “officially” recognized by the American Kennel Club back in 1924.
+The curly-coated retriever came to America hundreds of years ago, even before the Civil War.
+But for some reason, this guy just never “caught on.”
+Even after he was “officially” recognized by the American Kennel Club in 1924.
+You see, these guys aren’t even all that popular today.
+Don’tt get us wrong because plenty of folks out there love the Curly-Coated Retriever breed.
+After all, there’s even been a Curly Coated Retriever Club of America for over 40 years!

-This breed hasn’t really had that “break through” moment that many other dog breeds have had in America which is why you can still be a “trend setter” if you decide to make one of these guys your own!
+It’s just that this breed hasn’t had that “breakthrough” moment that many other dog breeds have had in America, which is why you can still be a “trendsetter” if you decide to make one of these guys your own!

-Talking about size, it should be noted that these guys are a rather “big” dog.
-Maybe not in comparison with other “retrievers” or other “sporting” dogs in his group, many of which are about the same size as a Curly-Coated Retriever, it should be noted, that these guys aren’t small little lap dogs!
+The curly-coated retriever is different from other retrievers.
+For one, his body is covered in tight curls from tail to head.
+This is the one thing that will set him apart from other “retrievers” of his size.
+And while we’re talking about size, it should be noted that these guys are relatively “big” dogs.
+Maybe not in comparison with other “retrievers” or other “sporting” dogs in his group, many of which are about the same size as a Curly-Coated Retriever; it should be noted that these guys aren’t tiny little lap dogs!

 Fortunately, though…